 While salt naturally ‘attacks’ most building materials, it is an active wood preservative.

-In September, GRAHAM began a ten-week programme to construct a specially designed timber barn for use in a salt environment as part of its ‘Hard FM building fabric planned and reactive maintenance works, and multi-trade planned works, contract’ with Croydon Council.
+In September, we began a ten-week programme to construct a specially designed timber barn for use in a salt environment as part of its ‘Hard FM building fabric planned and reactive maintenance works, and multi-trade planned works, contract’ with Croydon Council.

 Commenting on the success of the £450k scheme, Croydon Council’s Project Manager for Facilities Management, Kaushai Tripathi, said:

 “The project was completed within the designated time and to exceptionally high standards.
 We would like to say that GRAHAM were extremely organised, kept all the deadlines, maintained high standards and followed all of the Council’s policies and protocols.
 They provided regular updates and demonstrations of their work.”

 The new timber structure has a service life of over 30 years and requires minimal maintenance.

 The barn’s Eurodome Barrel, which has an overall footprint of 19.3m x 35m and a height of 10.8m, includes a built-in extraction fan for the removal of vehicle fumes during extended periods of operation.